Just saying the longest Hi

 I will start off with that I am an avid Mazda MX-5 fan so this is unusual for me to be on a Renault forum, although I am on Aussiefrogs already as I own a Peugeot 207 HDi Lemans as well.
 Between me and my Dad we have had 4 MX-5's 2xNB SE's, a NC LE and a ND GT.
 We recently sold off my previous NB SE and our newer ND with the NC being long gone so now only have my replacement NB SE that is pretty much just a pure turbocharged track pig with plates.

-We really want the newer 2019 spec upgraded 135kw ND after fanging a media one down in Tasmania, but don't exactly want to pay 45K+ for one that will be worth 25K 3 years later.
-We will have to wait a year or two for a good used one like we did with our ND we just sold so that has led us down the path of acquiring something different which ended up being a Renault Clio 3 RS Angel and Demon.
+We really want the newer 2019 spec upgraded 135kw ND after driving a media one down in Tasmania, but don't exactly want to pay 45K+ for one that will be worth 25K 3 years later.
+We will have to wait a year or two for a good used one like we did with our recently sold ND.
+This has led us down the path of acquiring something different which ended up being a Renault Clio 3 RS Angel and Demon.

-So we did not even buy what I though I was going to, I was looking at Peugeot 206 GTi 180's, Clio 2 182 Cups or possibly a Clio 3 197 R27 if I found one in the right condition for the right money,
+We did not even buy what I thought we were going to, I was looking at Peugeot 206 GTi 180's, Clio 2 182 Cups or possibly a Clio 3 197 R27 if I found one in the right condition for the right money,

 So joining the Renault brigade with track usage in mind is a bit left field for me, but was actually my idea.
 Basically I wanted something a bit more practical for use at MX-5 club tracks days that not only I am capable of driving.
 Something my Sister and Dad can also drive with out fear that my current MX-5 SE instils.
 Currently my Sister has been using her Kia Pro'Ceed which is surprisingly capable around Wakefield Park.
 I managed high 1'12's in it!
 The Clio will be a good substitute for her as all 3 of us can go down in it together and she can sell her car before it dive bombs in price, My Dad doesn't drive much, he more officiates but sometimes has a session out there.